What are health records?

-Violence and aggression at work are defined by the Health and Safety Executive as any incident in which an employee is abused, threatened or assaulted by a member of the public, colleague, service user or their family in circumstances arising out of the course of their employment.
+Violence and aggression at work is defined by the Health and Safety Executive as any incident in which an employee is abused, threatened or assaulted by a member of the public, colleague, service user or their family in circumstances arising out of the course of their employment.
 This may include; verbal abuse, threatening behaviour, serious or persistent harassment and physical assault.
 Violence and aggression will not be tolerated and reasonable appropriate actions will be taken to prevent such situations occurring.

 Child protection and Vulnerable adult policy

 Bracelands has a duty of care to safeguard all children and vulnerable adults involved in Bracelands from harm.
 All children have a right to protection, and the needs of disabled children and others who may be particularly vulnerable must be taken into account.
 Bracelands will ensure the safety and protection of all children involved in adherence to the Child Protection guidelines.